Patrick Kennedy (director): Career

 Returning to New Theatre in February 2025, Kennedy directed and designed the Mardi Gras production of The Flea.
 Hailed as "one of the most thrilling shows of the year", "a masterclass in surreal aesthetics" and "exciting theatre making stuffed with visual delights", the production played from 4 Feb - 8 Mar.
 The production marked the Australian premiere of the play and featured an all-Australian cast of performers.

+In February 2026, Kennedy directed and designed the Mardi Gras production of Perfect Arrangement by Topher Payne.